Last Updated on December 9, 2022

 Clean and change the water regularly

-You can change the water partially, about 15-20%, at least every week.
+At least every week, you can change the water partially, about 15-20%.

-The frequency of how much water cleaning you will do will depend on the size of your aquarium and the number of fish that live in it.
+The frequency of how much water cleaning you will do will depend on the size of your aquarium and the number of fish in it.

-If you have a filter and plants inside the tank, you can do a full clean-up every 6 months, more or less.
+If you have a filter and plants inside the tank, you can do a full clean-up every six months, more or less.

 Without a filter, you may need to clean it fully every 5-8 weeks, as the buildup of waste products can be harmful to your betta.

 Remove all the water and scrub the fish tank as perfectly clean as possible.
 Any impurities can be harmful if your betta accidentally consumes them.